Forgotten Sports Sedan: 1994 Infinity J30 – SOLD!

 The decimation of the sedan class of vehicles is a tragedy, as sports sedans were once a delightfully wonderful way to disguise being a responsible adult by simply adding a second set of doors to a car that was a hoot-and-a-half to drive; now, our boringness is in plain sight with the rise of the crossover.
-That’s why emerging classics like this 1994 Infiniti J30 look better every day, with this one listed here on Craigslist in Rockville, Maryland, for a paltry $2,000.
+That’s why emerging classics like this 1994 Infiniti J30 look better every day, with this one originally listed in November 2020 on Craigslist in Rockville, Maryland, for a paltry $2,000.
 Comparing this price against the NADA Price Guide shows us the seller has undercut the “Average” retail by $500.00.
 With rear wheel drive and a VG30DE V6, it was a very good time to need four doors.
-Contact the seller, Rob, by phone at

 The J30 was a replacement for the equally-rad M30 coupe and convertible and was also a loosely warmed-over Japanese market model shipped stateside.
 Known overseas as the Nissan Leopard, the J30 reminds us that Infiniti once had an actual soul, much like its corporate parent Nissan.
 These days, the only element of soul left in Nissan’s lineup is a hilariously old Z car that seems to be left around as a standing reminder that Nissan’s best days are behind it.
 The J30 was not only a powerful, rear-wheel-drive sports sedan but also a tremendous breakaway from the styling norms of the day, introducing a sensuous shape when such things were seemingly forbidden in a luxury car.
 Real wood trim, Bose stereo, vented discs front and rear – it was a contender, both in appointments and performance.

 In typical Infiniti advertising of the period, this seven-minute I30 dealer promotional video feels like a love story disguised as a car advertisement: